gagrasp/gagrasp.github.io/index.md

     <div class="column is-four-fifths">
         <h2>Abstract</h2>
         <div class="content has-text-justified">
-We propose a novel framework for dexterous grasp generation that leverages geometric algebra representations to enforce equivariance to SE(3) transformations.
-By encoding the SE(3) symmetry constraint directly into the architecture, our method improves data and parameter efficiency, while enabling robust grasp generation across diverse object poses.
-Additionally, we incorporate a differentiable physics-informed refinement layer, which ensures generated grasps are physically plausible and stable.
+We propose GAGrasp, a novel framework for dexterous grasp generation that leverages geometric algebra representations to enforce equivariance to SE(3) transformations.
+By encoding the SE(3) symmetry constraint directly into the architecture, our method improves data and parameter efficiency while enabling robust grasp generation across diverse object poses.
+Additionally, we incorporate a differentiable physics-informed refinement layer, which ensures that generated grasps are physically plausible and stable.
 Extensive experiments demonstrate the model's superior performance in generalization, stability, and adaptability compared to existing methods.
         </div>
     </div>
 </div>